lk-geimfari/mimesis/docs/quickstart.rst

 ------------

 - See :ref:`providers` for a list of all available providers.
+- See :ref:`structured_data_generation` for generating structured data.
 - See :ref:`locale` for a list of all available locales.
-- See :mod:`mimesis.enums` for a list of all available enums.
+- See :ref:`api-reference` for a list of all available methods, providers, and enums.